bcSpace/Srec-Converter/README.md

 ## Controller class

 This class is where the majority of logic is stored.
 It is called from the Gui class to run with a source path and write path.
-It will load the data from the input file, parse then format it and write it to the write path.
+It will load the data from the input file, parse then format and write to the write path.

 ## Gui class